BIOL 402-1

 |

-This course deals with the molecular mechanisms of gene replication, gene expression, and the control of gene expression in both prokaryotic and eukaryotic cells.
-Topics include enzymatic mechanisms of DNA replication, recombination and repair; transposable elements; DNA transcription; RNA splicing; RNA translation; repressors, activators, and attenuators; recombinant DNA and genetic engineering.
-Prerequisites: BIO 198 or BIO 190 and BIO 250
+This course will examine Molecular Biology from origins of the field to current day findings.
+The focus will be on the molecular mechanisms and control of gene replication and gene expression, in both prokaryotic and eukaryotic cells.
+Topics may include DNA replication, recombination and repair; transposable elements; DNA transcription; RNA splicing; RNA translation; the RNA world; recombinant DNA and genetic engineering.

 - Location